 The market for higher protein products is booming.
 The global protein supplement market is expected to grow at a CAGR (compound annual growth rate) of 8.5% from 2021 to 2030.
 Higher protein which was once only consumed by a niche market (athletes, bodybuilders) is now popular with health-conscious consumers.

-What’s included in our vegan higher protein Push Chocolate buttons?
+What’s included in our vegan high protein Push Chocolate buttons?

 Regular protein bars or snacks often contain artificial sweeteners and other additives that are bad for your health.
 At the end of the day, you want something that is both healthy and delicious!